KelsonBall/Aude_Download/README.md

 # Downloading and Running

 ## Select your desired build
-To the far left of the green `Clone of Download` button above is a `Branch: master` drop down menu.
+To the far left of the green `Clone or Download` button above is a `Branch: master` drop down menu.
 Use the drop down to select your desired branch.

   * `Master` - The most stable available version of Aude